bukarev/streamsets_qpid_groovy/README.md

 For Qpid producer, use [Groovy evaluator](https://docs.streamsets.com/portal/datacollector/latest/help/datacollector/UserGuide/Processors/Groovy.html#concept_ldh_sct_gv) processor.
 Most likely, it will be the last stage of a pipeline and no data processing would occur after it, so put a Trash destination after it in the pipeline layout like in the screenshot below:
 ![pipeline framgent with Groovy for qpid producer](qpid_producer.png)

-The code below assumes that data to be  sent to the AMQP destination is stored in the incoming records in the field *amqpOut*.
+The code below assumes that data to be  sent to the AMQP destination is stored in the incoming records in the field *amqpOut* (you can change it int he code).
 Use Expression Evaluator or Field Renamer processors to achieve that.

-In the Groovy evaluator configuration, replace the default code with the following (text in <angle brackets> will have to be changed):
+In the Groovy evaluator configuration, replace the default code with the code from the file groovy_qpid_producer.groovy -- you will need to edit the texts in <angle brackets> acordingly to your Qpid server config.
+You may want to use ${runtime.conf} EL-function to hide sensitive data, but, unfortunately, no credential storage can be used here.

+#### Consumer
+The consumer pipeline should start from Groovy Scripting origin:
+!()[].